in your amp should be replaced only for a reason.

 The thin coating serves as the insulating layer between the two

 capacitor plates.
 Electrolytic caps can provide large

 way they can be operated without damage is with a lower voltage on the

 Decreasing the Filter Capacitance

-If you decrease the capacitance of a power-supply filter capacitor, less
+Decreasing the capacitance of a filter cap

 be musically desirable, improving the "feel" of the amplifier